How Long Should You Foam Roll the Piriformis? | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;A spikey massage ball targets the piriformis more precisely than a standard foam roller because the muscle sits deep beneath the glute
+- &#10003;Tool: a spikey ball reaches the piriformis better than a standard foam roller

 Roll your piriformis for 60 to 90 seconds per side, stopping on any tender spots you find along the way.
 Two minutes total is enough.
 Split it evenly between both sides and you'll get meaningful relief in most sessions.
 Consistent pressure on the right spot beats rolling longer or harder every time.